Court Reporting Program

-New career training coming soon!
+New career training starting March 1, 2021

 Consider an exciting, in-demand career with a Certified Shorthand Reporter certificate.

 Lamar State College Orange has partnered with Mark Kislingbury, a world-renowned professional court reporter and captioner to offer an 18-month court reporting program.
 The Mark Kislingbury Academy was developed to, unlike most court reporting schools, teach writing that uses as few strokes as possible versus writing out every word phonetically.
 This program will fully prepare students to pass the state and national tests that may be required in certain venues, such as Certified Shorthand Reporter (CSR) and Registered Professional Reporter (RPR).

 A court reporter, also known as a stenographer, is hired to transcribe spoken or recorded speech into written form.
 The National Court Reporters Association has produced a short program that aired on PBS stations around the nation.
 To view this video, visit: https://www.youtube.com/watch?v=lK9ioni5qs

 Most court reporters work in courts or legislatures.
 However, some people with a Certified Shorthand Reporter certificate work either from home or a central office providing broadcast captioning for television stations.

 This program will teach students how to become a professional court reporter.
 The principal occupational skills will be taught using machine shorthand to write literary dictation at speeds up to 180 words per minute, jury charge dictation at speeds up to 200 words per minute, and question-and-answer testimony in legal settings at speeds up to 225 words per minute, all at a minimum of 95% accuracy.